 This will help prevent using too much flour and ending up with dry pancake batter.

 Don't over mix the batter, just mix until all the ingredients are incorporated.
 Over mixing can lead to dense, flatter pancakes.

 How to serve

-I personally love my pancakes with a drizzle of pure maple syrup (AKA the best thing ever).
-It's much better flavor-wise than the corn syrup versions and is much better for you!
+I personally love my pancakes with a drizzle of pure maple syrup or apple honey (AKA the best thing ever).
+Both are much better flavor-wise than the corn syrup versions and are much better for you!

 If you want to avoid syrups you could opt for natural peanut butter or almond butter spread on top.
 Or even some jam or fruit preserves.

 I also love to add lots of fresh fruit on top.
-Berries like blueberries, blackberries, raspberries, or strawberries are delicious on top.
+Berries like blueberries, blackberries, raspberries, or strawberries are delicious with these eggless pancakes.
 I also like adding slices of bananas.
+The possibilities are endless!